Westpeaks/Monitoring-Grafana/Monitoring-Tools.md

 **RabbitMQ unacked messages**

-Unaknowledged messages may vary between 50 to 300 messages at any given time.
+Unacknowledged messages may vary between 50 to 300 messages at any given time.
 Because this process of acknowledgement doesn’t occur immediately, these small back-ups can occur.
 This can become an issue when the back-up exceeds the normal average and begins to escalate.
 Should a larger back-up occur, the site will need to be investigated.
 Unacknowledged messages backing up will typically indicate an issue with Mirth which should be investigated.

 ![image](https://github.com/user-attachments/assets/2225c76a-adc5-4324-bc3e-95634af95512)